Physical Sciences & Engineering

 4 Credits / 3.0 Periods for Laboratory, 3.0 Periods for Lecture

 Includes motion, energy, and properties of matter.
-Prerequisites: A grade of C or better in MAT182 or MAT187 or MAT220 or MAT221 or eligibility for MAT220 as indicated by appropriate placement or one year high school Trigonometry with a grade of C or better or permission of Department or Division.
+Prerequisites: A grade of C or better in MAT182 or MAT187 or MAT188 or MAT220 or MAT221 or eligibility for MAT220 as indicated by appropriate placement or one year high school Trigonometry with a grade of C or better or permission of Department or Division.
 Course Notes: PHY111 is recommended for preprofessional and suggested for certain other majors.
 Students may receive credit for only one of the following: PHY111 or PHY111AA.

 Fulfills: Natural Sciences Quantitative [SQ]; Natural Sciences Quantitative [SQ]-in combo